 A set of observed weather conditions is required for comparison against the modeled weather data.
 A full year of observations in “prepBUFR” format was downloaded from the UCAR web server (http://dss.ucar.edu/datasets/ds337.0/).
 This quality-controlled dataset is used by the US government as input to its daily weather model runs.
 The evaluation software (available from dtcenter.org) is called WRF Model Evaluation Tools (WRF-MET) and was designed by the WRF developers specifically to evaluate their model using the prepBUFR observations.

-Weather fields and error limits
+Weather fields and target error limits